Eviction Lawyer Greenacres, FL

 What is considered a wrongful eviction in Florida?

-Wrongful eviction in Florida includes any landlord action that forcibly removes a tenant without adhering to legal procedures, such as evictions without a court order or using illegal methods like shutting off utilities.
+A wrongful eviction includes any landlord action that forcibly removes a tenant without adhering to legal procedures, such as evicting without a court order or using illegal methods like shutting off utilities.

 Can a tenant be evicted without cause in Florida?